 If you know what the crew cut is, you will recognize the Ivy League haircut once you come it across.
 Even though these two have the same cutting technique, the Princeton cut or Harward clip features more hair on top, which gives a lot of styling flexibility and variability to a wearer.

-This cut is also very convenient to wear, as it’s a relatively short, low-maintenance hairstyle that has a lot of room for elegant side parting and sophisticated sleek styling.
+This men's cut is also very convenient to wear, as it’s a relatively short, low-maintenance hairstyle that has a lot of room for elegant side parting and sophisticated sleek styling.
 Not everyone can afford Harvard’s education, yet, everyone can easily go for the Harvard style.

 So here we go!
 Men who want to rock a smart, practical look while having a stylish visual impact will find our ideas totally inspiring.
 See how a simple haircut can adapt to any image!